PRESSING PAST PENTECOST: TWO (EXCERPT OF THE FEASTS OF THE LORD)

 - Then the feast of Firstfruits on the sixteenth of Abib.

 The feast of Firstfruits was celebrated by the bringing of a sheaf of barley to the priest to mark the beginning of the harvest of grain—barley being the first grain to ripen.

-Notice the expression, “when ye be come into the land that I give to you.”
+Notice the expression, “When you come into the land which I give to you.”

 Several of the seven feasts of the Lord had to do with the land of promise.
 Yet, the feasts were enjoined solemnly on the Israelites while they still were making their way through the wilderness.

 Today the Church of Christ is making its way through the wilderness of the world.
 Many aspects of the spiritual life in Christ have been brought to our attention and enjoined on us.
 Each of us has been charged to lay hold on the Divine grace that is in Christ our Lord, and by the virtue, power, and wisdom that are in that grace to glorify God by our deeds, our speech, and our motives and imaginations.

 Yet the fullest glory of our redemption is not here yet but will be brought to us in the ages to come (Romans 8:23; Ephesians 2:7).

 Our treasures are in Heaven.
 Our true life is in Heaven.
 We are being trained carefully now so when Jesus returns to the earth, bringing our life and our treasures with Him, we shall be able to conduct ourselves properly in our land of promise.